-The Financial Aid & Awards Office staff will assist students by providing information regarding student loans and grants, procedures, policies, eligibility and appeal processes.
-The staff also process most applications, supporting documentation and appeals for students accessing the Ontario Student Assistance Program.
+The Financial Aid & Awards Office will assist students by providing information regarding student loans, procedures, policies, eligibility and appeal processes.
+The Office also processes most applications, supporting documentation and appeals for students accessing the Ontario Student Assistance Program.
 Please note that students are ultimately responsible for ensuring that they have fulfilled all of the requirements for their federal, provincial, and territorial student finance programs.
 It is also important that students carefully read and fully understand the instructions and information on their loan and/or grant applications and applicable agreements, and meet the requirements to maintain their loans in good standing.